 Best foliage views: Pullout after marker 1076, peak is late October

-Why it’s great: “This drive circles Storm King Mountain—the birthplace of the ecological movement in the U.S—and offers beautiful views of the Hudson River,” says Amanda Dana, director of Orange County Tourism and Film.
+Why it’s great: Recently reopened after storm damage, this highway offers views on views for fall road trips.
+“This drive circles Storm King Mountain—the birthplace of the ecological movement in the U.S—and offers beautiful views of the Hudson River,” says Amanda Dana, director of tourism for Orange County.

 Route 97 and Upper Delaware Scenic Byway